-Our larger manufacturing facilities have a dedicated Environment, Health and Safety Manager, and are developing environmental management systems in line with corporate requirement and referencing ISO14001.
+Dedicated Environment, Health and Safety Managers work across our manufacturing sites, and are developing environmental management systems in line with corporate requirement and referencing ISO14001.
 Two of our manufacturing sites, Deeside and Rhymney (both in the UK) have achieved certification to that standard.
 Our Global EHS Team conducts audits of the effectiveness of system implementation.

 Our most significant impacts are:

 ––Emissions to air – in particular, greenhouse gases associated with energy consumption